*** This article describes the current flow. A new flow will go live in March 2020. ***

 The Source endpoint assumes that you already have the full details required to create a physical mandate.
 If you don't have all of the details, you'll need to build a form to capture the details from the customer.

-Source has no further use after the mandate is created - all of the details can be retrieved using the Mandate endpoint.
+Source has no further use after the mandate is created - all of the details can be retrieved using the GET Mandate API endpoint.

 The overall flow for physical mandates is: